SalochinaOad/SalochinaOad/README.md

-# Hi there👋!
+# 👋 Hi, I'm Salochina!
-🔭 I am a data scientist and a researcher.
-I really enjoy working and getting insights from variety of data.
+    A data scientist and a researcher, really enjoy working and getting insights from variety of data.
-    Learning never stops to me, I am always open to explore AI platforms.
+    Learning never stops to me, I am always eager to explore🔭 .

 ### Certifications🌱:
 - Certified Azure Data Scientist